dlei-hd/a-recaptcha-v3/readme.md

 #### FE

-1. Import a module (ng-recaptcha) and listen to the web page events and actions
+1. Import a module (ng-recaptcha) and listen to the web page action events (eg. button click, form submit)
 2. Call recaptchaV3Service to execute action to get a token
 3. Call BE api to verify the token and obtain a score
-4. Check this score to decide if it's robot's behavour
+4. Check this score to decide if it's robot's behaviour

 #### BE